pushrocks/smartcli/README.md

 /* -------------- Check Functions -------------------*/
-smartcli.check.command("jazz"); // check  for a special command. smartcli.check.commandPresence() // check if any command is specified smartcli.check.commandArguemnt("myargument") // checks if a special argument is given smartcli.check.commandArguemntPresence // checks of any Argument is present smartcli.get.option('myoption'); //
+smartcli.check.command("jazz"); // check  for a special command. smartcli.check.commandPresence() // check if any command is specified smartcli.check.commandArguemnt("myargument",1) // checks if a special argument is given, second argument is level smartcli.check.commandArguemntPresence // checks of any Argument is present smartcli.check.option("someoption") // checks for a specific option smartcli.check.optionPresence() // checks if any option is specified smartcli.get.option('myoption'); //
 ```